The British Win, Yet Lose

 As you walked or drove, you passed on the left the 2nd Maryland Regiment, now on your right.
 This unit is newer, made up of draftees and men paid by others wanting to avoid the draft.
 They don’t know each other and few have battle experience.
 Some of their officers have only been with them for a week.

 Their line faces the road here and curls to the right to face west across the vale.
 The two Continental cannons are where you stand or a little uphill, in the road (not where the models are today, though possibly in line with them).
-They likely are firing grapeshot or cannister shot as fast as they can.
-Cannister shot is bullets in a bag or tin can that explodes open, and grapeshot is a bit smaller.
-Cannons firing them are like large shotguns.
+They likely are firing cans or bags of metal balls, sometimes called “grapeshot,” like they are large shotguns.
 Perhaps they are temporarily blocked as the Maryland officers move the men partway down the slope when the British appear.
 The cannons open up again over their heads.

 It’s unclear whether the British form a line, but they jog forward, halt long enough to fire volleys in small groups (platoons), then pick up again, running straight at the 2nd Maryland with bayonets gleaming.
 Hand-to-hand fighting breaks out briefly, and many Patriots fall to the British steel.